 As an Amazon Associate I earn from qualifying purchases.
 Without Any Extra Cost to You!

 In indoor gardening, there are a lot of choices of grow mediums available in the market today.
 Over time, our method of cultivating plants had evolved.
-From traditional potting soils into a more modern approach called a hydroponic system.
+From traditional potting soils into a more modern approach called a hydroponic system, or a hydroponic reservoir.

 If you wish to try out this new innovation in farming, there is one important item you need to learn most about.
 And, that is hydroponic reservoirs.

 In this article, we have laid out everything you need to know about hydroponic reservoirs.
 Moreover, we will teach you how to choose the best one to buy for your grow rooms and tents.

 - 1 What is a Hydroponic Reservoir System?

 - 2 Why is the hydroponic reservoir important?

 - 3 How big should your hydroponic reservoir be?